python-sge/sge/doc-src/pong.rst

 The Game Class
 --------------

-For our :class:`sge.Game` class, we want to of course provide a way to exit the game, and in this case, we are also going to provide a way to pause the game.
+For our :class:`sge.dsp.Game` class, we want to of course provide a way to exit the game, and in this case, we are also going to provide a way to pause the game.
 Just for the heck of it, let's also allow the player to take a screenshot by pressing F8 and toggle fullscreen by pressing F11.

 Let's take it one event at a time.
 Our close event is simple enough::